bella-mir/bella-mir/README.md

 ### :woman_technologist: About Me :

-- 🌐: GIS and Urban Data analyst  // Web-GIS developer
+- 🌐: Urban Data analyst // Web-GIS developer

 - 💻: Constantly improve skills in frontend and backend to be able to build fully functional web applications